KWDB/docs/en/sql-reference/ddl/relational-db/relational-database.md

 ### Privileges

-- Change the name of the database
-  The user must be the Admin user or a member of the `admin` role.
+- Modify database name: The user must be a member of the `admin` role.
 By default, the `root` user belongs to the `admin` role.
-- Change the zone configurations of the system database The user must be the Admin user or a member of the `admin` role.
+- Modify system database zone configuration: The user must be a member of the `admin` role.
+By default, the `root` user belongs to the `admin` role.
-- Modify zones for other databases
-  The user must have been granted `CREATE` or `ZONECONFIG` privileges on the specified database(s).
+- Modify other database zone configuration: The user must be a member of the `admin` role or have CREATE or ZONECONFIG privileges on the target database.
+By default, the `root` user belongs to the `admin` role.

 ### Syntax